-Still, as Jex et al. () emphasized, understanding workplace incivility is challenging due to several measurement issues, primarily related to the different perspectives from which workplace incivility has been measured thus far.
-One criticism of extant research on workplace incivility is that it has focused primarily on the target's experience and consequences of incivility, with little attention paid to the study of instigators and drivers of incivility from the perpetrator's perspective (e.g., Blau & Andersson; Cortina et al.; Schilpzand et al.; Torkelson et al.,).
-Gallus et al. () emphasized that perpetrators and the target–perpetrator relationship have often been the subject of workplace aggression research; however, few studies have addressed the issue of incivility perpetration or drivers thereof.
-In this respect, additional knowledge could be gained by adopting the bystander's point of view.
-Simply observing mistreatment at work (rather than directly experiencing it) can increase an individual's likelihood of engaging in the same behavior, creating an incivility spiral that can escalate to even more intense mistreatment (Andersson & Pearson; Penney & Spector) directed at the initial perpetrator or at third parties.
+Nevertheless, as Jex et al. (2010) have emphasized, understanding workplace incivility is challenging owing to several issues, primarily related to the different perspectives from which workplace incivility has been measured.
+One criticism of extant research on workplace incivility is that it has tended to focus on the experience of targets and the consequences of incivility, with little attention paid to the study of instigators and drivers of incivility from the perpetrator’s perspective (e.g., Blau & Andersson, 2005; Cortina et al., 2001; Schilpzand et al., 2016; Torkelson et al., 2016).
+Gallus et al. (2014) emphasized that perpetrators and the target-perpetrator relationship have often been the subject of workplace aggression research.
+However, few studies have addressed the issue of incivility perpetration or drivers thereof.
+In this respect, additional knowledge could be gained by adopting the bystander’s point of view.
+Simply observing mistreatment at work (rather than directly experiencing it) can increase an individual’s likelihood of engaging in the same behavior, creating an incivility spiral that can escalate into even more intense mistreatment directed towards the initial perpetrator or third parties (Andersson & Pearson, 1999; Penney & Spector, 2005).

-In addition, several scholars have highlighted the contribution of individual-level constructs related to morals and ethics, predominantly the construct of moral disengagement, to the acceleration of deviant behaviors (Fida et al., ; Moore et al., ; Samnani et al., ).
-Although present, the investigation of moral disengagement in organizational settings remains limited, and additional studies are needed (Fida et al., ).
-In particular, there are few studies in the field of workplace deviance, though several scholars have indicated its importance for understanding incivility and incivility perpetration (e.g., Detert et al., ; Lee et al., ).
-Moral disengagement is a personal propensity that helps individuals to rationalize and morally justify the consequences of their immoral actions, and as such can explain why a particular individual might engage in perpetrating incivility.
+In addition, several scholars have highlighted the contribution of individual-level constructs related to morals and ethics, the construct of moral disengagement in particular, to the acceleration of deviant behaviors (Fida et al., 2018; Moore et al., 2012; Samnani et al., 2014).
+Although some work does exist, investigations of moral disengagement in organizational settings remain limited and additional studies are needed (Fida et al., 2018).
+In particular, there are very few studies in the field of workplace deviance, although several scholars have indicated its importance for understanding incivility and incivility perpetration (e.g., Detert et al., 2008; Lee et al., 2016).
+Moral disengagement is a personal propensity that helps individuals to rationalize and morally justify the consequences of their immoral actions, and, as such, can explain why a particular individual might engage in perpetrating incivility.

 Another lacuna relates to the nature of existing measures and the assessment methods used to construct and validate these measures.
-Thus far, the construct of incivility has been measured mainly using formative measurement scales—that is, index-type scales in which each indicator captures a specific aspect of the construct's domain, such that the indicators that construct the scale form it (Hair et al.).
-These measures assess the frequency of uncivil incidents that form the scale (Schilpzand et al., ) but overlook the individual experience, which is the essence of incivility theory.
+Thus far, the construct of incivility has been measured mainly using formative measurement scales – index-type scales in which each indicator captures a specific aspect of the construct’s domain in such a way that the indicators that construct the scale also form it (Hair et al., 2017).
+These measures assess the frequency of uncivil incidents that form the scale (Schilpzand et al., 2016) but overlook the individual experience that is the essence of incivility theory.
 Alternatively, reflective scales are based on interchangeable items, which represent the effect of the construct.
-Although this type of measure had been overlooked in the research on incivility, the need to match the measurement tool to the original definition was recently introduced by Porath and Pearson ().
+Although this type of measure has been overlooked in the research on incivility, the need to match the measurement tool to the original definition has recently been discussed by Porath and Pearson (2012).